-The OFA Advisory Council is designed to provide feedback and advisory guidance to the workings of the Office of Faculty Advancement.
+The OFA Advisory Board is designed to provide feedback and advisory guidance to the workings of the Office of Faculty Advancement.
 It will consist of representatives from across the University, including at least one faculty representative from every college and school and additional staff representatives from related offices, such as Student Development and Faculty Life, and Instructional Technology and Design Services, and the Library.
-The council will provide a diverse range of faculty perspectives and expertise to help guide the OFA in developing new programs and services to promote excellence in scholarship and teaching.
+The Board will provide a diverse range of faculty perspectives and expertise to help guide the OFA in developing new programs and services to promote excellence in scholarship and teaching.

 Deepak Bal, Mathematics